No Sudden Move: Plot

-Goynes and Russo have a meeting with Capelli.
+Goynes and Russo meet with Capelli.
 Goynes deduces that the value of the document vastly exceeds the amount they considered it was worth.
-Jones arrives and points a gun, showing that he and Capelli have been planning to turn on Goynes and Russo.
+Jones arrives and pulls a gun, showing that he and Capelli have been planning to turn on Goynes and Russo.
 In the resulting shootout, Jones is killed.
 Capelli flees, only to be caught by Goynes and Russo, who extract the name of his contact: Naismith, a Studebaker executive.
 Goynes calls Naismith and arranges to sell him the document for $125,000.
-Capelli escapes, but when he returns home, his battered wife Vanessa shoots and kills him and then departs with a suitcase with $31,000 in cash.
-Seeking a bigger payday, Goynes and Russo return to Wertz's boss's home and make him call his contact further up the chain of command, arrogant automobile manufacturer's association executive Mike Lowen.
+Capelli escapes, but when he returns home, the battered Vanessa shoots and kills him and then departs with a suitcase with $31,000 in cash.
+Seeking a bigger payday, Goynes and Russo return to Wertz's boss's home and make him call a more senior contact, arrogant automobile manufacturer's association executive Mike Lowen.
 Goynes and Russo meet with Lowen at a downtown hotel, where he pays them $375,000 to return the document.
 It is revealed to be plans for a catalytic converter.
 Lowen is seeking to conceal its existence from the public to avoid government pressure on the car companies to implement pollution controls.

-After Lowen leaves, Goynes and Russo split the money but are interrupted by Goynes' associate, mob leader Watkins, and his men, who have already retrieved the $125,000 from Naismith.
+After Lowen leaves, Goynes and Russo split the money but are interrupted by Watkins and his men, who have already retrieved the $125,000 from Naismith.
 It initially appears that Goynes and Watkins have joined forces to betray Russo, but Watkins' men turn on Goynes and lead him away at gunpoint.
 Russo is allowed to leave with the $375,000.
 As Watkins and his men leave the hotel, they are stopped by Detective Finney and his policemen; Watkins bribes the detective with $50,000 of the Naismith money to let them leave with Goynes, saying that Goynes will be "taken care of."
 Russo flees the city with Vanessa, but when they leave the main road to avoid an apparent pursuer, she kills Russo and claims the money for herself.
 She is soon pulled over by a policeman, who takes the $375,000 as well as her $31,000 and then allows her to leave.
 Detective Finney, having retrieved the $406,000 from the cop, privately returns it to Lowen, along with the $50,000 bribe from Watkins.
 Watkins takes Goynes to a pier, but rather than "take care" of him, he makes amends with him.
 He offers Goynes a share of the remaining Naismith money, but Goynes wants only the $5,000 he originally contracted for and is allowed to leave for Kansas City.